ray-project/ray/doc/source/tune-distributed.rst

     ray exec tune-default.yaml 'tensorboard --logdir=~/ray_results/ --port 6006' --port-forward 6006

 Note that you can customize the directory of results by running: ``tune.run(local_dir=..)``.
 You can then point TensorBoard to that directory to visualize results.
+You can also use `awless <https://github.com/wallix/awless>`_ for easy cluster management on AWS.

 Local Cluster Setup
 -------------------